Osmosian111/Project-4-excalidraw/README.md

 17. create schema than give db url than migrate than generate
 18. export prisma client
 19. complete http routes
-20. create different function to check jwt token is correct or not
+20. create different function to get userId form jwt token
-21.
+21. create array to store new ws user
+22. In on message ws create join_room,leave_room and chat endpoint
+23.